 Molly McConnell is the Gregory Maguire Writing Fellow for the American Farm School.
 She holds a BA in English with minors in Creative Writing and American Studies from the University of North Carolina at Chapel Hill.
 While there, she spent two years working in the UNC Writing Center, where she grew to love helping students understand their writing processes.

 She is an avid reader and writer who also dabbles in photography and food studies.
 If you ask her what she's thinking about, it will probably be: a song lyric, sentence phrasing, or her next meal.

-Maria Giavroglou is the "Dimitris and Aliki Perrotis" library's intern.
-She studies at the Department of Library Science and Information Systems at the Alexander Technological Educational Institute of Thessaloniki and her interests include digitization and archival curation.
+Argiro Konstantinidou is the "Dimitris and Aliki Perrotis" library's intern.
+She studies at the Department of Library Science and Information Systems at the Alexander Technological Educational Institute of Thessaloniki and her interests include web design.
+Her dream is to travel and explore the world.
 As a temporary library staff, she is eager to explore all facets of librarianship in practice, from the organization of the Library down to the patrons' service.